 ISO 15408 gives the common criteria for IT security product evaluations.
 How secure is the server on which your data resides?
 How good is the firewall built into the ports and routers used to connect your database to the internet?

 ISO 20000 is the ISO standard for IT service management.
 While ISO 20000 is a framework for IT help desks, this standard also describes how to set service level agreements and document procedures for tasks like restarting databases and handling database outage tickets.

-ISO 38500 is the IT governance standard and was first published in 2008.
+ISO 38500 is the IT governance standard and was first published in 2008 and updated in 2015.
 This standard gives guidance on how companies can issue standards and frameworks across a whole organization, whether it is a decision to meet ISO/IEC 27001 IT security standards or Information Technology Infrastructure Library or ITIL.